 I never made green goddess anything.
 But, I was inspired by Palatable Pastimes recipes for our Green St. Patrick’s Day recipes that inspired me to look into making this popular and delicious dressing.
 This is typically made with anchovies, garlic, mayo sour cream, parsley, tarragon, chives, and lemon juice.
 I swapped out the parsley with the oregano and the tarragon with the rosemary.
 I kept the chives.
 I changed out the sour cream with Greek yogurt and voila!
 Greek Green Goddess dressing is born.

 It’s so worth it, too!
-It put it all into my handy Tupperware mixer and had the most amazing dressing for the salad.
-I then used it for some left over grilled lamb we had.
+I put it all into my handy Tupperware mixer and had the most amazing dressing for the salad.
+Then I used it for some left over grilled lamb we had.
 I spread the dressing on the bread and sliced the lamb for an amazing sandwich.
 Sometimes, I really love teleworking.
 Heck, who am I fooling?
-I LOVE teleworking!

 See what I mean?
 You can’t see the onion or the olives.
 There’s a hint of tomato and a fleck of roasted red pepper.
 You can see the feta but not the cucumbers.
 I really do suck at salads.
 Sometime I need to work on.
 And now that it’s summer, I see us having lots of salads again.

 What’s your favorite dinner salad?
 How do you dress it up?